WillWatkins/Mapway/README.md

 ## Description

 This app allows users to search for nearby local attractions and provides the shortest route to the destination.
+This app was created during my week placement at Mapway.

 # Technologies and Packages